suncoast-devs/handbook/lessons/prework/mindset.md

 considered a sign of weakness or asking for help might lead to you being fired.

 In this class _YOU WILL NEED TO ASK FOR HELP_ -- You will be asking for help continuously.
-You will be be lost and confused more than you will be sure of yourself and certain.
-This is by design.
+You will be lost and confused more than you will be sure of yourself and certain, this is by design.
 We have you for a short period of time and we need to expose you to a vast array of knowledge.
 To do that we need _you_ to be in a growth mindset.